 STEP 2 - Submit a PharmCas Application

-All application materials (official transcripts, narratives, and two recommendation letters) are submitted and verified through PharmCAS, our centralized application system.
-We accept applications from July to May for admission to the class that starts in August.
+All application materials including official transcripts and recommendation letters are submitted and verified through PharmCAS, our centralized application service.
+We accept applications from July to June for admission to the class that starts in August.

 STEP 3 - Interview with LLUSP